althaiaDev/onee-chan/_docs/Guides/Bozja.md

 You access DR and Bozja from the same NPC, but you can only do Castrum Lacus Litore from INSIDE of Bozja (it's triggered from how active the instance is, it can have like 120 players in there).
 So you level up and do bozjan southern front till like rank 12 when u unlock DR then u complete that and get to go in to Zadnor.
 Basically another bozjan southern front where u unlock maps as u progress through ranks (mettle is the exp u get from doing that content and gets u ranks).

 So then you hit rank 25 and you can do the new raid, Daladria.
 And then that's technically the end of the story.
 After that it's just endless grind to get your shiny weapons.
 Great place to level classes from lv 71-80 tho since everything gets scaled up to lv 80.
 Lets u practice ur lv 80 rotations for example.

+Clusters are a form of currency used in bozja southern front.
+They drop from specific mombs anda re used to buy stuff like riding maps, minions and other stuff.